Devon Levi

-Devon Levi (born December 27, 2001) is a Canadian professional ice hockey goaltender currently playing for the Rochester Americans of the American Hockey League (AHL) while under contract to the Buffalo Sabres of the National Hockey League (NHL).
+Devon Levi (born December 27, 2001) is a Canadian professional ice hockey player who is a goaltender for the Edmonton Oilers of the National Hockey League (NHL).

 Levi was the MVP at the 2019 World Junior A Challenge.
 He was then the 2019–20 Canadian Junior Hockey League (CJHL) MVP and Top Goalie, and the 2019–20 Central Canada Hockey League (CCHL) MVP and Top Goaltender.
 He was drafted 212th overall by the Florida Panthers in the seventh round of the 2020 NHL entry draft, and in 2021 his rights were traded to the Buffalo Sabres.

 He played for the Canadian national junior ice hockey team at the 2021 World Junior Ice Hockey Championships.
 The team won the silver medal, and Levi ended the tournament with a .964 save percentage (SV%) (topping the all-time record established by Carey Price in 2007).
 He was named the Best Goaltender of the tournament, and to the tournament All Star Team.
 He was named to Team Canada in the 2022 Winter Olympics.